Vasundhara Kashyap

-Vasundhara Kashyap is an Indian actress and model in Tamil language films.
+Vasundhara Kashyap is an Indian actress, author and model in Tamil language films.

 Career

-Vasundhara was born to a Tamil father and a Maharashtriann mother.
+Vasundhara was born to a Tamil father and a Maharashtrian mother.
 She first appeared in the 2006 Tamil film, Vattaram and later starred in films including Kaalaipani, Jeyamkondaan and Peraanmai.
 She took part in the Miss Chennai contest and was crowned Miss Creativity, following which she took up modelling.
 She changed her name to Vasundhara Kashyap while filming Thenmerku Paruvakaartru.